 Group Shelter

-A large group shelter with capacity for 150 and equipped with range, refrigerator, restrooms, grill, tables and chairs, and outside oyster cooking shed is available for rental from 9:00 a.m. to 9:30 p.m.
+A large group shelter with capacity for 150 is perfect for family reunions and large celebrations.
+It is equipped with a range, refrigerator, restrooms, grill, tables and chairs, and outside oyster cooking shed.
+Reservations are required.

 Fishing/Boating